15 SMART Goals Examples for Your Nursing Career

 A: This goal is attainable and straightforward.

-R: Having time management skills is crucial when you’re a nurse.
+R: Having strong time management skills is crucial when you’re a nurse.
 This goal is relevant to your nursing career.

 T: You should document the tasks each week following the timetable.
 You can create an additional sense of urgency by deciding that you have to complete the documentation before returning to work.
 Two weeks is enough time to see if the strategy works for you.